Aisle5Oakland/aisle5oakland.github.io/_beermenu/910-Drakes-Aroma-Coma.md

  - is_light: " "
  - is_malty: " "
  - is_sour: " "
+long_desc: "A two-row barley malt with touch of Caramalt and Rye for body.
+Intense additions of American hops Citra, Cascade, Chinook, and a touch of El Dorado and Amarillo deliver huge flavors of citrus and resinous pine.
+Finally, a double round of dry-hopping amps up the aroma to absurd levels of hop enjoyment."
 ---

 This is a description for Drakes Aroma Coma